hrsf114-airbnb-clone/airbnb-photos-module/README.md

 # Airbnb Photos Module

-- Remake of the Airbnb listing photos components, dockerized and hosted on Amazon EC2
+- Photo slideshow app built on the MERN stack, dockerized and hosted on Amazon EC2
 - Access the service in production [here](http://ec2-54-215-239-201.us-west-1.compute.amazonaws.com/rooms/14/)
 - Access the docker image [here](https://hub.docker.com/r/evanskaplan/airbnb_photos/tags)
 - Note: this module is one microservice of an SOA designed web app